nodeca/probe-image-size/README.md

 __Note.__ Formats like JPEG & TIFF can store size anywhere (far from the head).
 That usually does not happens, but if you need guarantees - always provide full file content to sync methods.
-We strongly recommend to use async version, as memory-friendly.
+We strongly recommend to use async version as memory-friendly.